htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     determining the sets of jobs considered as a unit (an auto cluster) in negotiation, when auto clustering is enabled.

+:macro-def:`SCHEDD_SEND_RESCHEDULE`
+    A boolean value which defaults to true.
+Set to false for schedds like those in the HTCondor-CE that have no negotiator associated with them, in order to reduce spurious error messages in the SchedLog file.

 :macro-def:`SCHEDD_AUDIT_LOG`
     The path and file name of the *condor_schedd* log that records user-initiated commands that modify the job queue.
 If not defined,